mpv-player/mpv/DOCS/man/input.rst

     allows setting any track ID, and which tracks to enable is chosen at loading time.)

+    Option changes at runtime are affected by this as well.

 ``deinterlace``
     While video is active, this behaves differently from the option.
 It will never return the ``auto`` value (but the state as observed by the video chain).
 You cannot set ``auto`` either.

+    Option changes at runtime are affected by this as well.

 ``video-aspect``
     While video is active, always returns the effective aspect ratio.